 In the movie, Bart plays a game that involving blasting down babies.
 Maggie is not pleased... seemingly because Bart stolen her game (she is implied to be playing the game later).

 Examples of this trope existed within episodes as early as season four, like the episode "Marge Gets A Job".
-On her first walkthrough of the Nuclear Power Plant, she notices some nameless employees each exhibiting some signs of work-related depression, each worse than the last to the point that one employee looks like he is ready to off himself.
+On her first walkthrough of the Nuclear Power Plant, she notices some nameless employees each exhibiting some signs of work-related depression, each worse than the last to the point that one employee looks like he is ready to go on a shooting rampage.
 Marge, making quick note of this, suggests some quick ideas to liven things up, such as a day where the employees wear festive (read: loud Hawaiian) shirts, and Tom Jones music plays in the background to lighten the mood.
-Mr. Burns immediately takes to this, and the next day, we see all of Marge's suggestions lumped into one, including a depressing rendition of "What's New, Pussycat?" playing scratchily in the background as the same employees are now dangerously depressed, and the one man who was ready to off himself the day before proceeds to do so with a shotgun.
+Mr. Burns immediately takes to this, and the next day, we see all of Marge's suggestions lumped into one, including a depressing rendition of "What's New, Pussycat?" playing scratchily in the background as the same employees are now dangerously depressed, and the one man grimacing menacingly while patting his gun.

 When they went to the museum, there was a dog skeleton on display with a collar that says "Bucky."
 Phineas says that they had a dog named Bucky who got sick and went to live on kindly Old Man Simmons's farm.
 Their dad hurries them along to the next display, which is kindly Old Man Simmons.